Custom Search

 Health Problems

 Prone to ear infections; the ears should be cleaned regularly.
-Do not overfeed this breed, as it tends to gain weight easily.
 Some minor concerns are intervertebral disc syndrome, otitis exerna, heart murmur and enlarged heart.
+Gains weight easily, do not overfeed.

 Living Conditions